Broadcast Standards and Practices: The Price Is Right

 The 2023 Turkey–Syria earthquakes occurred on February 5, with the first tremor at 8:17 PM EST (5:17 PM PST), and a second tremor on February 6 at 5:24 AM EST (2:24 AM PST).
 Episode 0102L, which was scheduled to be broadcast 35 hours after the first earthquake on February 7, 2023, was pulled shortly after the news reports since the sixth pricing game had featured a trip to Istanbul, although it was unaffected by the earthquake as it is over 1000 km from Nurdağı, where the fault line was located.
 CBS pulled the broadcast, and delayed the broadcast indefinitely as Turkey was recovering.
 On the intended rescheduled broadcast date in August 2023, CBS was forced again to postpone because of Maui wildfires.
 The episode was burned off on November 24, 2023, in Season 52, but officially a Season 51 episode, the last Barker Studio broadcast.
 The same procedure was done where non-trip prizes offered were awarded based on the intended broadcast date.
 Trip prizes were governed by the 2020 rule change.

-Multiple Season 53 episodes took more than one calendar year from taping to broadcast, all cause by Hurricane Helene.
+Multiple Season 53 episodes took more than one calendar year from taping to broadcast, all caused by Hurricane Helene.
 Episode 0744L, recorded on June 7, 2024, was scheduled for an October 25, 2024 broadcast, featured to Hendersonville, North Carolina sponsored by the Echo Mountain Inn as the prize in the fifth pricing game.
 The bed and breakfast was damaged by the storm on the month of intended broadcast.
 The broadcast was rescheduled to July 2, 2025, 390 days after taping.
-Episode 0774L, recorded on May 23, 2024 and scheduled for a November 15, 2024 broadcast, featured a trip to Asheville, North Carolina sponsored by the Princess Anne Inn in the Showcase, also affected by the storm.
+Episode 0774L, recorded on May 23, 2024, and scheduled for a November 15, 2024 broadcast, featured a trip to Asheville, North Carolina sponsored by the Princess Anne Inn in the Showcase, also affected by the storm.
 That episode was broadcast on August 7, 2025, 441 days after taping.
 CBS, RTL Group, and the lodges agreed to the rebroadcast dates.

 In a playing of Plinko taped July 22, 2008, a prop official forgot to remove a fishing line used in the taping of a previous promotion for the official Ludia video game (which guided the chip into a confined pattern leading into the $10,000 channel) before having it readied for game play.
 A contestant won $30,000 before the mistake was discovered by Associate Producer Adam Sandler (who is now the show's lead producer; not to be confused with the actor).
 The game was repaired by having the line removed, and the contestant started at $0.
 The contestant was allowed to keep the $30,000 because of the violation of procedure, plus the money won during the actual game; however, the $30,000 did not count towards the contestant's cumulative winnings on the show.